![]() |

 Flood of Sorrows & Tears of Righteousness

 Genesis 6:4; The Nephilim is a Hebrew name that identifies Noah and his son Shem as the heroic men of renowned.
 Noah was a preacher of righteousness.
-Noah saved his family by obediently listening to the voice of Yehawah.
+Noah saved his family by obediently listening to the voice of Yehwah.

 see also: NEPHILIM, REPHAIM, ANAKIM, n SUMERIANS